CHC-Computations/Korpus-Esejow/README.md

 ## License

 All texts in this collection are protected by copyright and may not be redistributed.
-The corpus was created for the internal work of IBL PAN
+The corpus was created for the internal work of IBL PAN.

 ![alt_text](https://github.com/CHC-Computations/Harmonize/blob/main/Zrzut%20ekranu%202022-12-19%20o%2017.48.49.png?raw=true)